Ashis069/Script-for-web_scraping/README.md

 ## Web Scraping Programs

 You can find the web scraping programs organized in directories within this repository.
-Each directory corresponds to a specific website or data source.
 Feel free to explore and use these programs for your own data collection needs.

 ## Getting Started